RatzattaK/OpenGL-Square-Clicker/README.md

 ![](/Preview.png?raw=true "Preview of the game.")

 ## Crucial Information
 To run the application you must have the `freeglut.dll` next to you .exe file.
-This project makes use of `opengl` and `freeglut` libraries (also `freeglut.h` header), so don't forget to include them if you're not using VSCode.
-For more info check the [tasks.json](/.vscode/tasks.json) file.
+This project makes use of `opengl` and `freeglut` libraries (also `freeglut.h` header), so don't forget to include them.

 There are 5 .png\`s for Square "skins" and one background image.
 You can change them to whatever you prefer, but it's strongly adviced NOT to use images bigger than 512x512 pixels.